-Insufficient brake fluid may allow air to enter the brake system, reducing braking performance.

-- Clean the filler cap before removing.
+- Insufficient brake fluid may allow air to enter the brake system, reducing braking performance. - Clean the filler cap before removing.
 Use only DOT 4 brake fluid from a sealed container. - Use only the specified brake fluid; otherwise, the rubber seals may deteriorate, causing leakage. - Refill with the same type of brake fluid.
-Adding a brake fluid other than DOT 4 may result in a harmful chemical reaction. - Be careful that water or dust does not enter the brake fluid reservoir when refilling.
-Water will significantly lower the boiling point of the fluid and may result in vapor lock, and dirt may clog the ABS hydraulic unit valves.
+Adding a brake fluid other than DOT 4 may result in a harmful chemical reaction. - Be careful that water does not enter the brake fluid reservoir when refilling.
+Water will significantly lower the boiling point of the fluid and may result in vapor lock.